seangenabe/rainet/readme.md

 #### Arrangement array format

-The arrangement array is an array of numbers which is simply the number of link cards to put before each virus card.
+The arrangement array is an array of numbers which is simply the number of link cards to put before each virus card. *The order of starting squares for both teams is from left to right with respect to Team.bottom.*

 Examples:
 * LVLVLVLV = [1, 1, 1, 1]